 In the waiver request at hand, such undue hardship exists.
-The Department is attempting to prevent a failure of the inspection process of stormwater management facilities during the times of the year which present increased demands on such facilities.
-Additionally, these inspections are not just desirable, they are mandated by law.
+The Department is attempting to prevent a failure of the inspection process of stormwater management facilities.
+Additionally, these inspections are merely desirable, they are mandated by law.
 The failure of the County to perform these necessary inspections could result in stormwater management problems throughout the county and it could also result in the imposition of financial penalties against the County by the regulating agencies.
 Without the granting of this waiver, essential services for County employees and County citizens may not be provided.
-Moreover, the Department had no control over the declaration of a state of emergency due to the CoVid-19 pandemic which interfered with the hiring processes but will have no effect on the weather patterns and the maintenance of stormwater management facilities.
-The hiring of the former inspector at a rate of \$20.00 per hour, plus mileage to and from inspection sites if made with a personal vehicle, for fifteen weeks, in this instance, satisfies the conditions in the Ethics Code for the granting of a waiver.
+Moreover, the human issues which exist in the recruitment and hiring process have no effect on the weather patterns and the maintenance of stormwater management facilities.
+The hiring of the retiring employee on a part-time basis at a rate of \$34.44 per hour, plus mileage to and from inspection sites if made with a personal vehicle, for a term of one year, satisfies the conditions in the Ethics Code for the granting of a waiver.